 Accurate business valuation in hand, the decision must then be made to go for sale by owner or hire a business broker for selling their business.
 To make this decision, educate yourself.
 Find out what it takes to successfully sell a business.
 Speak with professionals you trust.
 Call around.
 A good firm will at least offer some advice regardless of their involvement in the selling process.
 Be sure to understand the importance of confidentiality, a thorough and controlled process, how to properly screen qualified buyers, the due diligence process and how to predict future problems and be able to offer solutions to a potential buyer.

 Then take a good, long look at your time resources.
 As a for sale by owner, be prepared to dedicate 20-30 hours per week in selling your business.
-This time will be used to work with the buyers and their advisors, due diligence facilitation, negotiation, problem solving, structure a deal negotiate and legally protect yourself and the business.
+This time will be used to work with the buyers and their advisers, due diligence facilitation, negotiation, problem solving, structure a deal negotiate and legally protect yourself and the business.
 If these tasks seem overwhelming, perhaps a for sale by owner is not the way to go in selling a business and you may consider a business brokerage firm.
 Firms whose core focus and work is the buying and selling businesses are your wisest choice.
 “They are experienced in providing advisory services and their resources typically run deep,” Mazar stated.
 “Find a firm that clearly and realistically presents extensive information and explains different choices along with the outcomes of each.”
 Then, adds Mazar, “stop, listen and ask more questions.”
 When a firm offers their time to help you feel confident and comfortable with all aspects of selling a business, that will be the firm for you.

-American Fortune Business Sale Advisors is a nation-wide firm that provides services to “Minimize Risks When Selling a Business” in the areas Business Exit Planning, Business Sale and business valuation services.
-American Fortune Business Sale Advisors was founded by industry veteran Brian S. Mazar who developed a unique process that is sell-side driven.
+American Fortune Business Sale Consultants is a nation-wide firm that provides services to “Minimize Risks When Selling a Business” in the areas Business Exit Planning, Business Sale and business valuation services.
+American Fortune Business Sale Advisers was founded by industry veteran Brian S. Mazar who developed a unique process that is sell-side driven.
 This process makes Business Sale different from other business brokerage firms (business broker ideology).

-Clients have utilized American Fortune Business Sale Advisors to minimize risks when selling a business in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio,Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
+Clients have utilized American Fortune Business Sale Advisers to minimize risks when selling a business in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio,Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
 Our corporate offices are located in Los Angeles, California, Louisville, and Kentucky.